ReverseAndBot/Tinder-Bot/README.md

 &nbsp;

-## Tinder API Bot - SaaS solution - Based on the hidden Tinder iOS API - Currently unter development (as of August 2024)
+## Tinder API Bot - SaaS solution - Based on the hidden Tinder iOS API - Currently unter development (as of September 2024)

 &nbsp;

 > [!NOTE]
-> Last update of this page: August 25th, 2024
+> Last update of this page: September 1st, 2024

 > [!IMPORTANT]